swcarpentry/DEPRECATED-bc/novice/hg/01-backup.md

 about the Red Planet's suitability as a base.
 (We'll use `nano` to edit the file;
 you can use whatever editor you like.
-In particular, this does not have to be the core.editor you set globally earlier.)
+In particular, this does not have to be the editor that you set in your Mercurial global configuration earlier.)

 <div class="in" markdown="1">
 ~~~